ironspur5/kinect_V2_raw_point_cloud_processing/README.md

 DepthPointCloud.pde collects the entire area while DepthPointCloudThreshold.pde only collects points within a distance range.
 This was useful for creating models/ground truths for our point cloud object recognition project.

+If running this code locally, please make sure to create a folder called either DepthPointCloud or DepthPointCloudThreshold depending on which version you would like to run.
+Also make sure to have the CameraParams.pde file and the data folder inside that folder.